Market Spotlight: Neuropathic Pain

 - The US has a substantial lead in the number of neuropathic pain clinical trials globally.
 The UK leads the major EU markets, while Japan has the top spot in Asia.

-- Pfizer leads industry sponsors with by far the highest number of clinical trials for neuropathic pain, followed by Allergan
+- Pfizer leads industry sponsors with by far the highest overall number of clinical trials for neuropathic pain, followed by Allergan.

 7 KEY TAKEAWAYS

 17 MARKETED DRUGS

 24 RECENT EVENTS AND ANALYST OPINION